dgerabagi/data-curation-environment/flattened_repo.md

     -   Frontend (`SelectedFilesView.tsx`): Create a helper function `getTokenBackgroundColor(tokenCount)` that returns an HSL color string based on the specified token ranges.
     -   Apply the returned color to the `<li>` element's `style` prop.
     -   Add a `title` attribute to the `<li>` to explain the risk associated with the token count.
+-   **Auto-Uncheck Folder (UXA-07):**
+    -   Frontend (`FileTree.utils.ts`): The `removePathsFromSelected` function will be enhanced.
+After calculating the new effective selection set, it will need to perform a check.
+For each removed path, it can traverse up the tree to find its parent directories.
+For each parent, it can check if any of its other children are still in the effective selection set.
+If not, the parent should not be included in the final compressed path list.
+This is complex and requires careful state calculation.
 </file>

 <file path="src/Artifacts/A21.
 DCE - Phase 1 - Feature Drift Analysis vs. VS Code Explorer.md">